 The school places a strong emphasis on monitoring students' progress.
-Subject teachers constantly assess and monitor each individual with the aim of improving achievement.
+Subject teachers assess and monitor each individual with the aim of improving achievement.

-Parents receive progress and effort assessments using the St. Aidan's CODE for learning as well as an annual report on their child's progress in all subject areas.
+Parents receive regular Progress Reviews through the year, including an assessment in all subject areas of progress and attitudes using the St. Aidan's CODE for learning.
 In addition, they are invited to an annual parents' evening and can contact the school at any time if they have concerns about their child's work.